datavorous/comandi/README.md

 ## Features 🌟

 - 🖥️ **Command-line Instruction Conversion:** Translates human language into precise command-line instructions with descriptions.
+- 👨‍💻 **Bug Fixer/Debugger:** Provides to the point solutions to bugs and vulnerabilities by analyzing your program file.
 - 💡 **Programming Hints:** Provides concise hints for programming problems, along with example code snippets.
 - 🎨 **Interactive Interface:** Engages users with an interactive CLI powered by the `rich` library, featuring styled panels and prompts.
 - ⚡ **Command Execution:** Offers the ability to execute shell commands directly from the interface and view the output in real-time.
 - 🔧 **Configurable Prompt Template:** The prompt template is stored in a JSON file, making it easy to modify and extend.
+- 🛠️ **File Analysis:** Understands, debugs, and fixes code by analyzing file contents, providing summaries, debugging tips, and code fixes.

 ## Installation 📦